Brands Hatch - So Many Legendary Stories

-Brands Hatch is one of the most iconic race track on the world, not only as one of the circuits which hosted the Formula One British Grand Prix in the past but also because of many legendary races which took place at the track near West Kingsdown in Kent, England.
+Brands Hatch is one of the most iconic race tracks in the world, not only as one of the circuits which hosted the Formula One British Grand Prix in the past but also because of many legendary races which took place at the track near West Kingsdown in Kent, England.

 14 Grand Prix races between 1964 and 1986

 Brands Hatch hosted 14 Formula One Grand Prix races between 1964 and 1986.
 From 1964 to 1982, as they shared the event with Silverstone, the F1 races at Brands Hatch were held every two years.
 From 1982 to 1986, five Grand Prix races were held consecutively at Brands Hatch.
 After that, Silverstone entered into a long-term agreement to host Formula One, which was extended a few times.

 Origins of the track were in the 1920s

 Origins of the Brands Hatch racing track can be traced back to the 1920s, when cyclists and cross-country runners used amphitheater-shaped natural grassy hollows for practices and races.
 The first race was held in 1926.
 After that, motorcyclists entered onto the scene and they continued to use the track during the 1930s.
 After World War II, the races were resumed once again.

 The first racing meeting was held in 1950

 The 500 Club was founded in 1946.
 This was an organisation which promoted racing in 500cc single-seaters.
 This club was actually able to persuade Joe Francis, the managing director of Brands Hatch Stadium Ltd., that the future lays in car and motorcycle road racing.
 The club invested about 17,000 pounds in a tarmac surface and got the length of the track increased from 0.75 to 1-mile.
 Brands Hatch was the first exclusive post-war racing track in England and the first racing meeting was held on April 16th 1950.

 The track was expanded during 1950s